StevenNaliwajka/Generic_VENV_Manger/README.md

 VENVUtil.run_with_venv("~/PATH/TO/ROOT", "~/PATH/TO/PYTHON.PY")
 ```

 Any script being the 'entry point' of the VENV to the program should have before any imports:
+IE: any program that gets called by run_with_venv should always have this codeblock.
 ```angular2html
 import sys
 from pathlib import Path